 Contact Person: Monica Stewart

-Assist with checking and cleaning cabins for availability as visitors depart.
+Assist with checking and cleaning cabins/ shelters for deposit as visitors depart.
 Criminal history check required.

 Program: Seminole Canyon State Park and Historic Site